 Can’t speak for everyone, but I’ve found some strange things on construction sites!
 The one thing that most of them share in common, though, is that they tend to hold up production and cost someone time and money!

-The first time I had a major alert was back in the early-1980’s working in Kendal, Cumbria.
-We were converting two Grade 2 Listed Buildings into apartments and banging up a couple of medium-rise apartment blocks between them.
+The first time I had a major alert was back in the early-1980’s, working in Kendal, Cumbria.
+We were converting two Grade 2 Listed Buildings into apartments, and banging up a couple of medium-rise apartment blocks between them.
 The site was on a long, steep hill.
 We were excavating for the foundations of the new build when, one morning, an old guffer staggered across the road, supported on the arm of his grand-daughter.
-“The story is that there is a Plague Pit there” he said!
+“The story is that there is a plague pit there” he said!
 Let me tell you more about that below.

 Another job with two major hiccups was in the East Midlands.
-Another Listed Building, Grade 2* this time.
+Another listed building, Grade 2.
 An old abandoned farmhouse that was being converted into apartments.
 We had noticed birds flying in and out, but one morning the guys came running into the office.
 A blackbird was nesting in among the ground floor timbers!
-Nesting birds are protected by law so that stopped all work until they had flown the nest!
-On the same development we were also putting up some medium-rise apartment blocks.
+Nesting birds are protected by law, so that stopped all work until they had flown the nest!
+On the same development, we were also putting up some medium-rise apartment blocks.
 Some archaeologists came hammering at the door and informed us that they thought this was the site of an ancient settlement!

 Another weird discovery was while I was doing a long-sea outfall in Morecambe Bay.
 In the scheme of things this wasn’t such a long one and it was to be built on the surface.
 The shoreline there was a bit strange; it had grass and small fresh-water ponds in the sands, stretching out for about ¼ mile above the high water line.
 What was that swimming in the pools?
 Some strange, rare newt!
 Can’t remember the variety, but we weren’t allowed to disturb them!
 Oh!
 Suddenly we saw some natterjack toads, too!
 Our long-sea outfall ended up going out to sea on a zig-zag line!

-More bones!
-This time in Withernsea.
+This time in Withernsea, England.
 Another long-sea outfall, but our excitement came when we were running a rising main up-hill from the settlement tanks for 2¼ miles to the treatment plant.
-We were digging the trench alongside a caravan park when we hit bones; loads of them!
-Did the usual and called the Police who seemed to call in loads of other authorities.
+We were digging the trench alongside a caravan park when we hit bones, loads of them!
+Did the usual and called the police who seemed to call in loads of other authorities.
 Turned out to be some sort of old burial pit for cows.
-I don’t know what kind of plague had hit them but they were pretty old bones, apparently, and the place was unrecorded until then.
+I don’t know what kind of plague had hit them, but they were pretty old bones, apparently, and the place was unrecorded until then.
 This caused us to cause chaos!
 We got diverted to run our rising main through the caravan park!
 Luckily it was a holiday site and not many people were resident at the time.

 The other first for me in the “With” was that, where we dug out for the settlement tank, there were Buddleja davidii growing.
-I’d never seen them before and though they were a lovely shrub..
+I’d never seen them before and though they were a lovely shrub.
 Now, about 25 years later, they are an invasive species causing great damage when they take root in masonry structures!
 They seem to be sprouting out everywhere I look, particularly in the Victorian brick-built railway bridges!
-Hate the damned things!

 That’s some of the strangest things I’ve found on construction sites.